Why Ivor Searle is investing heavily in apprenticeships

 Ivor Searle is a remanufacturer of car and LCV engines, gearboxes and turbos, serving 1,500 distributors across the UK and overseas.
 It reported it has long placed apprenticeships at the centre of its business strategy.

-To address the challenge of recruiting the skilled engineering technicians needed to provide distributors with the major units needed to meet workshop demand, the Cambridgeshire-based company now has more apprentices on its payroll than at any time in its 76-year history and, by the end of 2024, is set employ 14 trainees.
+To address the challenge of recruiting the skilled engineering technicians needed to provide distributors with the major units needed to meet workshop demand, the Cambridgeshire-based company now has more apprentices on its payroll than at any time in its 76-year history and, by the end of 2024, is set to employ 14 trainees.

 Ivor Searle apprenticeships 2